 The women were strangled to death from 2007 through 2009.

 In 2011 Sowell was found guilty on 82 of the 83 counts against him and acquitted of one - aggravated robbery of the surviving victim Gladys Wade.
 He is sentenced to death.

 Charged with murdering 10 women and one unborn fetus in south and downtown Los Angeles over an 11-year period between 1987 and 1998.

 Was identified as a suspect in 2002 after a DNA test was taken upon his rape conviction.

 The DNA test also led to the release of a man who had been convicted of three of the murders.

-July 2, 2007 - Turner is sentenced to death for the murders.
+In 2007 Turner was sentenced to death for the murders.

-February 1, 2011 - Turner is charged with four more murders, linked to him by DNA.
+In 2011 Turner was charged with four more murders, linked to him by DNA.

 Killed at least two men in the Atlanta area between 1979 and 1981.